peddie/conjunction-search/README.md

 Requirements
 ------------

+It's written in python 3.
+You can get the needed libraries by

+    pip install -r requirements.txt

+You might have to either prefix this with `sudo` or also use the `--user` flag;
+I haven't yet understood the right approach, if one exists.

-You will have to get a bunch of SPICE kernels from JPL:
+You will have to get a bunch of SPICE kernels from JPL.
+In theory the program should fetch all this stuff itself when run, but this functionality has been pretty unreliable for me -- consider yourself warned.

 ```
 $ grep bsp search.py